How To DIY Busy Boards

 I painted a quick coat of colorful acrylic paints on all the wooden items.

-It took me awhile to figure out how I was going to lay everything out on the boards.
+It took me a while to figure out how I was going to lay everything out on the boards.
 I didn’t even end up using everything I purchased.

 I started by attaching all the wooden items to the boards.
-I drilled pilot holes before attaching with screws to the boards (the wood is pretty weak and would have split if I just tried to screw them directly on.)
+I drilled pilot holes before attaching them with screws to the boards (the wood is pretty weak and would have split if I just tried to screw them directly on.)

 I used a small hinge to attach the wood square and added a knob to make it a door.
 Underneath I Mod Podged a cute kitty picture so when the kids open the door they have a surprise waiting!
 I also glued a row of wood disks and wrote 1-5 on them.